GamesCreed

 At first glance, it may seem that as a 2D game, the path forward is linear, but after closer inspection, there are a plethora of lost items and hidden caves and paths for you to explore as you run left, right, and up and down the hills.
 Shiny objects are found all over the highlands, reinforcing the idea that these paths you are traversing were once alive, and every item has a story to tell.
 At certain points in the story, some of the items you find can also be used to find secrets for you to find.

 As any challenging video game should, the peaks and climbs get steadily more difficult for Moira, and you must manage your stamina levels carefully if you want to avoid a fatal accident.
-While there are cathartic moments in your expedition as Moira reminisces of her past life, these can be interrupted due to the harsh environment constantly reminding you that you are not in a safe space.
+While there are cathartic moments in your expedition as Moira reminisces about her past life, these can be interrupted due to the harsh environment constantly reminding you that you are not in a safe space.

 To reach a bigger audience, accessibility options are welcome features that A Highland Song thankfully offers.
 Although it would not be considered a hard game by any means, there are certain areas where players could struggle to progress.
 Easier music rhythm sections, never flailing while climbing, and making the weather and environmental effects less prominent all can make the gameplay experience much less frustrating if some people find them to be difficult otherwise.